AdobeDocs/marketo-measure.en/help/marketo-measure-data-warehouse/data-warehouse-schema.md

     <tr>
       <td>FORM_PAGE_RAW</td>
       <td>varchar</td>
       <td>The first form recorded in a session which resulted in a touchpoint.
 Subsequent form submissions will not show up in the Touchpoints table, but rather in the Form_Submits table.
 A raw form page may contain query parameters in the URL.
-Referred to in the CRM as “Form URL - Raw”.</td>
+Referred to in the CRM as "Form URL - Raw".</td>
       <td>https://info.adobe.com/demo?hsCtaTracking=98adcc2f-afe2-40c4-9d79-40dcc41663ee%7C3cfaa909-39cb-4f5d-93eb-be05de6b0180</td>
     </tr>
     <tr>